Estonia Food Guide

 Karask (Barley Bread)

-A traditional barley bread from Southern Estonia, particularly associated with Setumaa and Mulgimaa regions.
-This dense, nutritious bread has been baked for centuries and represents Estonian agricultural heritage.
+A barley bread from Southern Estonia, tied closely to the Setumaa and Mulgimaa regions.
+Dense and filling, it has been baked here for centuries and speaks to the country's farming past.

 Chanterelle Dishes